oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

 ![](psong_images/basic_information_deployment.png)
 5. Configure Cross-origin resource sharing (CORS) policies.
-  - CORS is a security mechanism that will prevent running application loaded from origin A  from using resources from another origin B.
+  - CORS is a security mechanism that will prevent loading resources from an unspecified origins (domain, scheme, or port).
   - Allowed Origins: is the list of all servers (origins) that are allowed to access the API deployment typically your Kubernetes cluster IP.
   - Replace the `.us-phoenix-1` portion with whichever region you replaced with in task 1.
   - Replace the 3rd IP address with the external IP address of your Load Balancer
   - Allowed methods: GET, PUT, DELETE, POST, OPTIONS are all needed.

-  To configure CORS, scroll down and click add next to CORS and fill in this information under allowed origins
+  To configure CORS, scroll down and click add next to CORS and fill in this information under allowed origins.
+These are the origins that can load resources to your application.

   ![](psong_images/cors_information.png)